-To Own Compend: ing experiences of a child's lifetime.

-Some campers jump is in the world, while others spend hours thinking about all of the "What ifs".
+Camping can be one of the most exciting experiences of a child's lifetime.
+Some campers jump in without a care in the world, while others spend hours thinking about all of the "What ifs".
 The good news, is that most children that attend camp just "love it" and spend years remembering tales of the great times they had at camp.